viamrobotics/docs/docs/mobility/motion/_index.md

   - `heading` [(float64)](https://pkg.go.dev/builtin#float64): The compass heading, in degrees, that the machine's movement sensor should report at the `destination` point. <ul><li> Range: `[0-360)` 0: North, 90: East, 180: South, 270: West</li><li>Default: `0`</li></ul>
   - `movementSensorName` [(resource.Name)](https://pkg.go.dev/go.viam.com/rdk/resource#Name): The `resource.Name` of the [movement sensor](/components/movement-sensor/) that you want to use to check the machine's location.
   - `obstacles` [([]\*spatialmath.GeoObstacle)](https://pkg.go.dev/go.viam.com/rdk/spatialmath#GeoObstacle): Obstacles to consider when planning the motion of the component, with each represented as a `GeoObstacle`. <ul><li> Default: `nil` </li></ul>
-  - `motionConfig` [(\*MotionConfiguration)](https://pkg.go.dev/go.viam.com/rdk/services/motion#MotionConfiguration): The configuration you want to set across this robot for this motion service.
+  - `motionConfig` [(\*MotionConfiguration)](https://pkg.go.dev/go.viam.com/rdk/services/motion#MotionConfiguration): The configuration you want to set across this machine for this motion service.
 This parameter and each of its fields are optional.
     - `ObstacleDetectors` [([]ObstacleDetectorName)](https://pkg.go.dev/go.viam.com/rdk/services/motion#ObstacleDetectorName): The names of each [vision service](/ml/vision/) and [camera](/components/camera/) resource pair you want to use for transient obstacle avoidance.
     - `PositionPollingFreqHz` [(float64)](https://pkg.go.dev/builtin#float64): The frequency in hz to poll the position of the machine.
     - `ObstaclePollingFreqHz` [(float64)](https://pkg.go.dev/builtin#float64): The frequency in hz to poll the vision service for new obstacles.